 To the extent that valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
-Accordingly, the degree of judgment exercised by the Company in determining fair value is greatest for instruments categorized in Level 3.
-A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
-The fair values of the Company's Level 2 instruments are based on quoted market prices or broker or dealer quotations for similar assets.
-These investments are initially valued at the transaction price and subsequently valued utilizing third party pricing providers or other market observable data.
-Please refer to Note 4 for further information on the fair value measurement of the Company's financial instruments.
+Accordingly, the degree of judgment exercised by the Company in determining fair value is greatest for assets and liabilities categorized in Level 3.
+The level within the fair value hierarchy of an asset or liability measured at fair value is based on the lowest level of any input that is significant to the fair value measurement.
+The fair values of the Company's Level 2 financial instruments are based on quoted market prices or broker or dealer quotations for similar assets.
+These investments are initially valued at the transaction price and subsequently valued utilizing third-party pricing providers or other market observable data.
+Please refer to Note 4 for further information on the Company's fair value measurements.